sdarwin/website-v2/docs/development_setup_notes.md

 The script dev-bootstrap-linux.sh will automatically install prerequisites, and with the --all or --launch flag will also run docker-compose.

 While the dev-bootstrap-linux.sh script should be run as a standard user, after it has been all set up, later you will generally run "docker compose" as root.
 This is to assure that the permissions match inside the container where the user is also root.
-(Another option is to eventually add a Docker Desktop method for linux to the script).
+Another option is to eventually add a Docker Desktop method for linux to the script.

 ```
 curl -o dev-bootstrap-linux.sh https://raw.githubusercontent.com/boostorg/website-v2/develop/docs/scripts/dev-bootstrap-linux.sh